smokepm/Public-Econ-Welfare-Project/README.md

-# Project Title: Economic Analysis of [Your Topic]
+Analysis and Learning of Consumer Expenditures between Welfare Recipients and Individual Characteristics |

 ## Description
-Analysis and Learning of Consumer Expenditures between Welfare Recipients and Individual Characteristics |
+An experimental project for Public Policy Economics for Consumer Expenditures of welfare recipients through the Pandemic with Python and R.

 ## Objectives
 - Objective 1: To understand the high varaince of working age citizens and prevalance of the Covid-19 Pandemic on Welfare and Non-Welfare Consumers